Mr. Speaker, I will be sharing my time with the .

 We found—or rather, since I do not want to get into who gets credit for what—helped to find three elements that the read in the motion that seem fundamental to us.
 I imagine that every opposition party discussed every comma.

 The first was to ensure that this measure did not breed uncertainty among agricultural entrepreneurs, entrepreneurs in general, municipalities and anyone else hoping to hire students.
-I believe the fourth point does that quite nicely by clarifying the support to agricultural producers because that is where the debate began.
+I believe the fourth point does that quite nicely by clarifying the support to agricultural producers, because that is where the debate began.
 The government did not dare go quite that far in the wording, but if this support took the form of financial aid to improve student wages, that would not be such a bad idea.

 The wording of the motion does not do justice to the intention of the motion.
 Indeed, the second element is that the wording of the motion seems to only reference the creation of an incentive to work.
-There is a sort of imbalance and I spoke to my colleague from about that.
-It is as though the presumption was that the average student does not really feel like working as there is no reference to the fact that this is above all a measure to support the economic needs of students.
+There is a sort of imbalance, and I spoke to my colleague from about that.
+It is as though the presumption was that the average student does not really feel like working, as there is no reference to the fact that this is above all a measure to support the economic needs of students.
 Paragraph (e) is worded in such a way as to imply that, above all, students need to be compelled to work.
 That does not sit well with me.

 That is why I asked the a very specific question.
 I asked her whether the government did in fact plan to ensure that the process did not penalize students who receive the benefit and who want to work.

 The basic amount is $1,250, and students should be able to earn $1,000 without being penalized, but a student earning $1,010 should not lose that $1,250.
 Students should not be put in a position where they will choose to work just 20 hours instead of 21 hours so they do not lose that $1,250.
 Students are quite capable of figuring that out.
 We have to make sure that does not happen.
-That was the point of my question to the Deputy Prime Minister, and her answer was, “obviously yes”.
+That was the point of my question for the Deputy Prime Minister, and her answer was, “obviously yes”.

 Will the government introduce measures to ensure that students who work more hours will earn more money?
 The Deputy Prime Minister's answer was yes, and she gave other details.
 I believe that that amounts to a clear commitment on the government's part.

 In the last part of the motion, the government committed to examining measures to increase seniors' buying power, perhaps by boosting old age security and the guaranteed income supplement.
-Note that it is both one and the other, not either or.
+Note that it is both one and the other, not either/or.
 We would not want to see the government focus on the guaranteed income supplement, which benefits only 40% of seniors, considering that the cost of groceries has gone up for everyone.
 That is an issue for us.

 I have lost count of how many times the Bloc Québécois has spoken out on behalf of seniors over the past few weeks, and we are not done.
 We will not stop until we get what we want.
 In Quebec, 19% of the population is over 65.
 We need to see an increase in their spending power, an essential tool in increasing or improving the economic conditions in Quebec's regions.